 Facebook is a social networking website where users can add friends, send their friends messages and update their personal profile to notify friends about what is happening in their lives.
 Users can join and create groups according to their interests or areas of expertise, upload pictures and videos, and post links to their favourite websites.

-What you can do: Join our community forum on Facebook and connect with others around the UK with similar goals.
+What you can do: Join our patient support forum on Facebook and connect with others around the UK with similar goals.
 Invite your friends to join too.
 You can also post relevant and interesting articles and videos about kidney cancer so your friends can see them and share with their friends as well.

 Similar to Facebook, Twitter is a free social networking and micro-blogging service that allows users to send and read messages known as ‘tweets’.
 Twitter is less personalised and tweets can only be up to 280 characters and, therefore, need to be very brief.
 Tweets are posted on the user’s profile page and delivered to the user’s subscribers, known as ‘followers’.